ioccc-src/winner/faq.md

 In some cases there is an alternate version of the IOCCC entry that you may wish to try.

-It also possible that you may have discovered a bug in an IOCCC winner.
+It also possible that you may have discovered a bug in an winning IOCCC entry.
 If so, you are invited to try an fix the IOCCC entry and submit that fix by way of a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls).
-Please see [FAQ 5.2](#faq5_2) for how to submit a fix to an IOCCC entry.
+Please see [FAQ 5.2](#fix_an_entry) for how to submit a fix to an IOCCC entry.

 ### <a name="faq3_14"></a><a name="tcpserver"></a>FAQ 3.14 - How do I compile and install tcpserver for entries that require it?